-- (1) A hazardous chemical that is an agricultural or veterinary chemical is correctly labelled if - (a) the chemical is labelled in accordance with the requirements of the Australian Pesticides and Veterinary Medicines Authority; and - (b) the label is in English and includes the following: - (i) any hazard statement consistent with the correct classification of the chemical; - (ii) any precautionary statement consistent with the correct classification of the chemical. - (2) In this clause, agricultural or veterinary chemical means an agricultural chemical product or veterinary chemical product under the Agvet Code of Tasmania.
+- (1) A hazardous chemical that is an agricultural or veterinary chemical is correctly labelled if: - (a) the chemical is labelled in accordance with the requirements of the Australian Pesticides and Veterinary Medicines Authority; and - (b) the label is in English and includes the following: - (i) any hazard statement consistent with the correct classification of the chemical; - (ii) any precautionary statement consistent with the correct classification of the chemical. - (2) In this clause:

+agricultural or veterinary chemical means an agricultural chemical product or veterinary chemical product under the Agricultural and Veterinary Chemicals Code Act 1994.